The Parish Giving Scheme (PGS) is a multi-diocesan approach to serving parishes with a professional donation-management and Gift Aid reclaim service.

 It automatically adds the Gift Aid uplift (if appropriate), then remits the gross amount to the local church.
 Uniquely, it has the capability to automatically increase the donation by inflation each year, if the donor agrees.

-It reduces the burden of work on parish volunteers and provides a professional service to its donors.
-A quality launch alongside a stewardship review provides the opportunity for a step change in the level of giving.
+It also reduces the burden of work on parish volunteers and provides a professional service to its donors.

 How to join PGS

 The Parish Giving Scheme is recommended by the National Church, and is the preferred way of receiving planned giving at a parish level.

 If your Diocese is interested in joining the Scheme, please contact Helen Richardson, Chief Executive Officer, on 0333 002 1260 or email Helen.